mattbrailsford/umbraco-headrest/README.md

 TBC

 ## Configuration
-In order to configure HeadRest you will first of all need to create an Umbraco composer + compontent combination, resolving the HeadRest factory from the DI container like so:
+In order to configure HeadRest you will first of all need to create an Umbraco composer + compontent combination, resolving the HeadRest service from the DI container like so:
 ````csharp
     public class HeadRestConfigComponent : IComponent
     {